AleexSilva/AleexSilva/README.md

 #### 🌱 Things I am currently working on:

 - Taking online courses about Data Science and Machine Learning.
-- Making some proyects for fun (you can see all the proyects that I am developing in this repos!).
+- Making some projects for fun (you can see all the projects that I am developing in this repos!).
 - I am very proactive, neat and I like challenges.
-- Working on my thesis master degree.
+- Working on my thesis master's degree.

 ####  💪🏻 Things I am challenging myself with:
 - Coding at least 4 hours a day